 ‘This designs a representation of data on life expectancy in the different countries of the world from year to year.
 Typically this changes due to breakthroughs in maternal health or epidemics and in some years the data is simply missing, causing the gap in the lines.
 However, life expectancy has been steadily increasing across the globe in recent decades. … a proportion of the profits from this t-shirt is donated to UNICEF.’

 The t-shirt retails for £25 and it’s great to know that you can stay fashionable whilst contributing towards a good cause.
 You can shop this design on the website, here.

 Pela are a company which sell sustinable phone cases.
 Their phone cases are made from materials which meet the US and EU standards for composting in an industrial facility or back yard compost, which means they are fully bio degradable.
-I’ve taken a diagram from their website that fully explains the make up of the phone case.
 The designs come in a large variety of colours as well, so there is plenty to choose from!

 The companies aims are listed below:

 - ‘Reduce the amount of plastic waste created by consumer products